 Other writers wake up early and write before work.
-I tried that, too, and was late for work every time and by day three was exhausted from not getting enough sleep and had co-workers ask me if I was sick.
+I tried that, too, and was late for work every time and by day three was exhausted and had co-workers ask me if I was sick.

 I’ve read other writers write 15 minutes a day or on their days off or weekends.

 What I’ve learned is every writer must figure out what works best for them.